prometheusresearch/sphinxcontrib-newsfeed/README.rst

 * Makes feed entries from Sphinx documents.
 * Generates a list of entries with teasers.
-* Writes the feed in RSS/Atom format.
+* Saves the feed to a file in RSS format.
 * Supports comments via Disqus_.

 You can see this extension in action at http://htsql.org/blog/.